 Massachusetts Sports Betting

 With neighboring states New York, New Hampshire, Rhode Island, and Connecticut, along with close-by Pennsylvania and New Jersey, all having some form of legalized sports betting, the topic of legalization has become a more important one lately.
-Sports betting is thankfully coming to Massachusetts by early 2023 at the latest, making MA the final northeastern commonwealth/state not named Vermont to legalize the activity.
+Mobile sports betting is thankfully coming to Massachusetts on March 10, 2023, making MA the final northeastern commonwealth/state not named Vermont to legalize the activity.

-Read on for more information about how we got here, when exactly sports betting will launch in MA, what all this means for bettors in the state, which sportsbooks (besides DraftKings) will likely come to the state, what impact this will have on the existing competition from neighboring states, and answers to your frequently asked questions.
+Read on for more information about how we got here, when exactly sports betting launched in MA, what all this means for bettors in the state, which sportsbooks (besides DraftKings) will likely come to the state, what impact this will have on the existing competition from neighboring states, and answers to your frequently asked questions.